-The motion of a ship or an offshore platform at sea is governed by a coupled set of nonlinear differential equations.
-In general, analytical solutions for such systems do not exist and recourse is taken to time domain simulations to obtain numerical solutions.
-Each simulation is time consuming and captures only a single realization of the many possible responses.
+The motion of a ship/offshore platform at sea is governed by a coupled set of nonlinear differential equations.
+In general, analytical solutions for such systems do not exist and recourse is taken to time-domain simulations to obtain numerical solutions.
+Each simulation is not only time consuming but also captures only a single realization of the many possible responses.
 In a design spiral when the concept design of a ship/platform is being iteratively changed, simulating multiple realizations for each interim design is impractical.
-An analytical approach is more preferable as it provides the answer almost instantaneously and doesn't suffer from the drawback of requiring multiple realizations for statistical confidence.
-Analytical solutions only exist for simple systems and hence there is a need to simplify the nonlinear coupled differential equations into a simplified 1-degree of freedom system.
+An analytical approach is preferable as it provides the answer almost instantaneously and does not suffer from the drawback of requiring multiple realizations for statistical confidence.
+Analytical solutions only exist for simple systems, and hence, there is a need to simplify the nonlinear coupled differential equations into a simplified one degree-of-freedom (DOF) system.
 While simplified methods make the problem tenable, it is important to check that the system still reflects the dynamics of the complicated system.
-In this paper we systematically compare the existing simplified parametric roll models in the literature against a nonlinear coupled time domain simulation tool to check their veracity and discuss the extent to which each model can capture the nonlinear phenomenon accurately.
+This paper systematically describes two of the popular simplified parametric roll models in the literature: Volterra GM and improved Grim effective wave (IGEW) roll models.
+A correction to the existing Volterra GM model described in current literature is proposed to more accurately capture the restoring forces.
+The simulated roll motion from each model is compared against a corresponding simulation from a nonlinear coupled time-domain simulation tool to check its veracity.
+Finally, the extent to which each of the models captures the nonlinear phenomenon accurately is discussed in detail.